 Shareholders may submit questions relating to the items on the agenda prior to the Shareholders' Meeting.
 The questions received prior to the Shareholders' Meeting will be answered, at the latest, during the meeting itself.
 The deadline for submitting questions to the Company prior to the Shareholders' Meeting is indicated in the notice of call.
 This deadline cannot be less than five trading sessions prior to the date of the Shareholders' Meeting in first or single call or the seventh day of trading prior to the date of the Shareholders' Meeting (the record date) if it is indicated in the notice of call that the Company will answer the questions received prior to the Shareholders' Meeting.
 In this case the answer will be provided at least two days prior to the Shareholders' Meeting including via a specific section of the Company's website.
-Proof of voting rights may be submitted subsequent to having sent the question provided it is available in a specific Q&A section of the Company's website
+Proof of voting rights may be submitted subsequent to having sent the question provided it is received within three days of the record date.
+No answer is required when the information requested is available in a specific Q&A section of the Company's website